 Here’s some of the most important information you need to be aware of as an on-demand driver.
 Bookmark this list and check back on a regular basis as we’ll be updating the resources as they become available.

 Your car is the most important tool in your work as a driver, but you can use it for so much more than ridesharing.
-As the demand for Uber and other mobility apps has decreased in recent weeks, we prepared a useful resource with the best parcel and food delivery apps you can sign up to, with a handy list of requirements and sign-up information for each.
+As the demand for Uber and other mobility apps decreased dramatically in the first months of the pandemic, we prepared a useful resource with the best parcel and food delivery apps you can sign up to, complete with a handy list of requirements and sign-up information for each.

 Uber has recently introduced Uber Medics, a new feature in the rider app aimed to provide a safe travel solution for healthcare workers and keep rideshare demand afloat at the same time.